phonosync/amldemo/README.md

 # amldemo
 First steps in using the Azure Machine Learning Service

-For convinience some utility functions are organised in a separate repository which are included here as a submodule.
+Some utility functions are organised in a separate repository which are included here as a submodule.

 * Image Classification Model based on MNIST dataset
-Demonstrates how you can execute a locally developed script that on a remote compute ressource.
+Demonstrates how you can execute a locally developed script that on a remote compute resource.
 Based on the official tutorial https://docs.microsoft.com/en-us/azure/machine-learning/service/tutorial-train-models-with-aml
     * https://github.com/phonosync/amldemo/blob/master/mnist_local.ipynb
     * https://github.com/phonosync/amldemo/blob/master/mnist_remote.ipynb